danja/environs/README.md

 Life runs on a grid of cells.
 What happens at the 4 edges of the grid depends on the specific implementation : some use a notional infinite grid, more commonly either cells may *fall off* the edges of the grid or they are reflected across opposing sides in a kind of toroidal topology.

 The implementation here will expose the 4 edges of the grid as Web resources.
 The game engine will read and write to them as usual, but additionally their contents may be read and/or written to by other HTTP agents.
+Thus multiple small grids may be joined together to form a larger grid.
+Note that this will almost certainly not follow the conventional rules of Life at the edges as the connections between grids will be asynchronous.

 ![Life Agent](https://github.com/danja/environs/raw/main/media/life-block.png)